 You have to put that on pause as you brace yourself to make it through another day of baby meltdowns all which include hitting, scratching, and biting.
 Just what the doctor ordered.😩😫😱

-Just as your giving yourself the pep talk, baby stares at you with the biggest smile possible, as if he knows you needed saving at that moment.
+Just as your giving yourself the pep talk, your beautiful baby stares at you with the biggest smile possible, as if he knows you needed saving at that very moment.
 (That smile spares me every time.)

-You didn't call your family across the ocean to book you a return ticket.
+You didn't call your family back home to book you a return ticket.
 Your husband didn't have to come home from work early after your frantic call of despair.